Tips for Taps Blog

 Is There a Safe Limit for PFAS in Tap Water?

-The EPA has not yet set a legal limit under the Safe Drinking Water Act, but independent studies have found that a safe level is 1 ppt (part-per-trillion) or less.
+The EPA is proposing a National Primary Drinking Water Regulation (NPDWR) to establish legally enforceable levels, or Maximum Contaminant Levels (MCLs), for six PFAS compounds.
+Independent studies have found that 1 ppt (part-per-trillion) or less are the only (relatively) safe levels.
 Exposure to even low levels of PFAS can increase the risk of cancer, harm fetal development, reduce vaccine effectiveness, and cause a wide range of health issues.

 What Is the Best Way to Remove Forever Chemicals from Tap Water?